Paggylyn/Paggylyn/README.md

 DNI list:

-- HAZBIN HOTEL / HELLUVA BOSS / DSMP / MHA / MELANIE MARTINEZ FANS DNI!!!
+- HAZBIN HOTEL / HELLUVA BOSS / DSMP / MHA / STEVEN UNIVERSE/ MELANIE MARTINEZ FANS DNI!!!
 Please and thank you <3
 - If you're under 13,  please do not interact with me.
-As in, talk with me.
+As in, talk to me.
 I'm not patient with children on Pony Town. (then again, if you're that young I doubt you're going to be reading this. sighhhh)

 WARNING: I love you <3 You look awesome today btw.